Met Police Boost Patrols Amid Antisemitic Threats During London’s High Holy Days

-As Jewish Londoners mark the start of the High Holy Days, the Metropolitan Police have announced an increase in patrols around synagogues and key locations across the city to ensure the safety and well-being of the community.
-This comes amid heightened concerns about antisemitic hate crimes, which have increased since October 7, 2023.
+As Jewish Londoners welcome the High Holy Days, the Metropolitan Police are ramping up patrols around synagogues and key community spots across the city.
+This move targets rising fears after a spike in antisemitic hate crimes since October 7, 2023.

-The public is encouraged to stay vigilant.
-If anyone sees or hears something suspicious, they are urged to contact the police by calling 101, or 999 in an emergency.
+The public is urged to stay vigilant.
+Spot anything suspicious?
+Call 101, or 999 in an emergency.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.